-With VAX/VMS, it is also important to maintain an even balance in the use of memory and the number of processes running at once.
+With the VMS operating system, it is also important to maintain an even balance in the use of memory and the number of processes running at once.
 Each process has an available amount of time to perform its work-its quantum.
 (The quantum is a fixed slice of time; if no other process is waiting to exercise its quantum, the current process can keep renewing its quantum and retain control of the CPU.)